How Much Does It Actually Cost to Run a Business in the UAE?

 5. Corporate Bank Account Fees

 UAE banks are not free.
 Most corporate accounts require you to maintain a minimum average monthly balance, often between AED 50,000 and AED 100,000.
-If your balance drops below this amount, the bank will charge a "fall below fee," which can be several hundred dirhams every month.
+If your balance drops below this amount, the bank will charge a "fall below fee."
 There are also fees for international transfers and currency conversions.

 Conclusion